integrated-personal-data-system/.github/profile/README.md

 ## Draft Agenda for 24 August 2022, 9AM EDT meeting

 1. Review updated Goals and Objectives (posted at github.com/I-AM-project) --Jim
+  a.
+Collaboration with IEEE OS MyOntology (previously MyData Ontology) Project
 2. Meeting Focus: Testbed at https://iamtestingbed.com -- Casey
 3. Outreach (Aries, W3C, ToIP, MyData Global, Trinsic?, etc.)  -- All
 4. Should we explore forming an Aries Working Group for our iPDS?